Maximize Savings with Michigan R&D Tax Credit: A Comprehensive Guide

 A team of professionals attentively listens to a presentation about the R&D tax credits, shown on a screen with colorful charts and graphs in a modern office environment.

-Michigan’s research and development tax credit is designed to assist businesses in pursuing research projects that benefit the industry as a whole.
+Michigan’s research and development tax credit is designed to assist businesses in pursuing research projects that benefit the industry.
 The credit provides financial relief by allowing businesses to claim research expenses to offset some of their overall tax liability.

 This reduction in liability can lead to significant cost savings over time.
-By investing in research and development, businesses can innovate and improve their product offerings, leading to an increased amount of market share and profitability.
+By investing in research and development, businesses can innovate and improve their product offerings, increasing their market share and profitability.

 Michigan’s research and development tax credit system has undergone several changes over time.
 Before the most recent legislative changes, the credit was set at 1.9% of your overall qualified research expenses.
 However, this credit would go on to expire, negatively affecting businesses that wanted to look into research long-term.

-House Bill 5100, which was passed in late October of 2023, as well as Senate legislation that was passed in the middle of March 2024, established a new framework for the Michigan tax credit program that we know today.
+House Bill 5100, passed in late October 2023, and Senate legislation, passed in mid-March 2024, established a new framework for the Michigan tax credit program that we know today.

 Aligning with federal credit eligibility, this new credit program makes it easier for businesses to benefit from state and federal research initiatives.
 Claiming federal and state credits can lead to huge tax savings over time, making Michigan research among businesses more competitive.

-The newest version of the research and development credit program has a total annual cap of $100 million for all of the credit allocated, with $25 million specifically set aside for small businesses.
+The newest research and development credit program version has a total annual cap of $100 million for all the credit allocated, with $25 million specifically set aside for small businesses.
 Small businesses are defined as those with fewer than 250 employees.

 Does Michigan have an R&D credit?

 Yes!
-The legislative act that establishes the tax credit program was passed on March 19th of 2024 and was actually an amendment of previous legislation 1967 PA 281.
+The legislative act that establishes the tax credit program was passed on March 19th, 2024, and was actually an amendment of previous legislation, 1967 PA 281.
 This is known as the Income Tax Act of 1967, and the new legislation adds a separate section that specifies some new, important changes.
 These include base amounts, information about refundability, and specifications for taxpayers.

 Eligibility Criteria for Michigan R&D Tax Credits